 Where the design community meets.

-Co-founder of HackingUI.com, Creator of the Side Project Accelerator Joined almost 7 years ago Sagi has invited Noam Liss
+Co-founder of HackingUI.com, Creator of the Side Project Accelerator Joined about 7 years ago Sagi has invited Noam Liss

 Hey everyone, This week we're sharing our talk with none other than Samuel Hulick, Founder of UserOnboard.com!

 Samuel started as a developer, and eventually found himself focusing on UX design and customer success.
 That led him to find that one crucial part of the experience that leads customers to succeed: User Onboarding.
 From there, he only kept moving forward.
 He became a User Onboarding Specialist, founded UserOnboard.com, and wrote a book about it.

 Hope you enjoy this talk as much as we did.
 We're so happy to share it with ya'll :)

 Hey everyone, in this episode we talked to Maria Giudice.

 Maria founded and led a design studio named ‘Hot Studio’ for over 15 years, which was eventually acquired by Facebook, where she became a Director of Product Design.

 Later on, she took another big leap, left facebook to take on the role of VP Creative at Autodesk, where she focused on building a customer-centric company and leading a design team of ‘change agents’.